nemonik/hands-on-DevOps/readme.md

 ## 8.8.
 The long-running tools

-The class makes use of two types of tools: those that are long-running (e.g., GitLab, Drone, SonarQube) and those used to peform short-lived individual tasks (e.g., Makefile, InSpec, OWASP-ZAP.)
+The class makes use of two types of tools: those that are long-running (e.g., GitLab, Drone, SonarQube) and those used to perform short-lived individual tasks (e.g., Makefile, InSpec, OWASP-ZAP.)

 This section will describe the long-running tools leaving subsequent sections to describe the latter as you use the short-lived tools.